-Go to touchpoint setting and select API connectors.
+Go to the settings and select API connectors.

 The API Connectors page has the following overview:

-To make a new API token, click on 'create new' in the top right corner.
+To generate a new API token, click on 'create new' in the top right corner.
 Add a name and a time period.

-Switch the toggle on/off depending on wether a Fixed IP is required.
+Switch the toggle on/off depending on whether a Fixed IP is required.

-Now, set the priviliges for the connection, or in other words, select the API calls that are allowed for the touchpoint you're going to connect.
+Now, set the privileges for the connection, or in other words, select the API calls that are allowed for the touchpoint you're going to connect.